Platform

 Common questions

-What if my endpoint is down or returns an error?
+What if my endpoint is down?

 Can I return different fields for different users?